2-2-1 Smoked Baby Back Ribs

 Smoked Chex Mix

-There are some things were self-control just doesn’t happen for me.
+There are some things where self-control just doesn’t happen for me.
 This smoked Chex mix is one of them.
 Put a big bowl of it in front of me and it’ll be gone soon.
 I can’t help myself and no matter what I do to control myself, I fail.
-Specially the bagel chips.
-There’s something about the bagel chips in Chex mix, specially after they’ve been smoked.
+Especially the bagel chips.
+There’s something about the bagel chips in Chex mix after they’ve been smoked.
 The smoke flavor is not overwhelming, but it’s there, and it’s different in a wonderful way.
 The smoke compliments traditional flavors perfectly.
 I make this often, and in big batches because it is the perfect snack to take to a family get-together.
 Everyone loves it.

 Smoked Chex Mix